tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 The callback receives an object that can be destructured into the following parts:

-- `modifySelectors`, a helper function to simplify adding basic variants
+- `modifySelectors`, a helper function for adding basic variants
 - `separator`, the user's configured [separator string](/docs/configuration#separator)
 - `container`, a [PostCSS Container](http://api.postcss.org/Container.html) containing all of the rules the variant is being applied to, for creating complex variants